ghassen-hajiri/AeroSense/01_Requirements/Stakeholder_Needs.md

 **Project:** AeroSense – Embedded Condition Monitoring & Sensor Node
 **Document:** Stakeholder Needs
-**Version:** 1.0
+**Version:** 0.1
 **Status:** Draft

 ## 1. Purpose

-This document defines the stakeholder needs for the AeroSense embedded condition monitoring system.
+This document defines the stakeholder needs for the AeroSense Embedded Condition Monitoring & Sensor Node.

-AeroSense is intended as a development and engineering platform for acquiring environmental, mechanical and electrical condition data and providing measurement and diagnostic information to external systems.
+AeroSense is intended as an engineering and development platform for acquiring environmental, mechanical, and electrical condition data and providing measurement and diagnostic information to external systems.

-The stakeholder needs defined in this document provide the basis for the derivation of the system requirements.
+The stakeholder needs defined in this document provide the basis for the derivation of verifiable system requirements.

 ---